-PNG (Portable Network Graphics)
+- PNG (Portable Network Graphics)

-GIF has only 256 unique colors, and they make simple, fast-loading graphics.
+GIF has 256 unique colors that make simple and fast-loading graphics.
 You can use GIF for small drawings, diagrams, charts, buttons, and other simple graphics, that won’t prevent your page from loading fast.

 JPEG being a 16-bit format can blend red, blue and green light to display millions of colors.
 Thus it is used mainly for photographs.
 This format gives you the flexibility to choose how much to compress your image – from 0% (heavy compression) to 100% (no compression).
 You can choose this format if you don’t mind giving up some quality for a reduction in size.
 Avoid using JPEG for images with text, shapes, or large color blocks, because when the file is compressed, the lines will blur and colors will shift.

 PNG format combines all the benefits both the JPEG and GIF formats have, it has millions of colors and allows to compress the file with no loss in quality.
 You can use PNG for web graphics that require transparency, color heavy, and complex graphics or photographs.

 Modern image formats¶

 Today, several modern image formats are used for the web to have smaller, richer, and faster-loading images.

 Another format designed to replace JPEG format is BPG (Better Portable Graphics), which also boasts high compression ratio (files are smaller than JPEG with the same quality).